amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 You can build an OAuth 2.0 integration by following these steps:

 1. Register your integration with Meraki.
-2. Using the OAuth grant flow, request the admin of your organization for permissions to manage that organization.
+2. Using the OAuth grant flow, request the administrator of your organization for permission to manage that organization.
 3. Use the access token to make API calls.
-4. Refresh your access token using your refresh token as necessary.
+4. Refresh your access token.

 ### 1. Register Your Integration with Meraki